Appeals may be made to the Labour Court.

 The hearing is brought to a conclusion by the Chairman.
 The Court then leaves the room.
 The parties should stand as the Court leaves.

-Stage 5: Issue of Recommendation/Determination/Decision/Order
+Stage 5: Issue of Recommendation/ Determination/ Decision/ Order

-In a case involving the appeal of the decision of an Adjudication Officer, the determination of the Court in relation to that appeal will usually be issued within 3 weeks of the hearing.
 The Court's Decision in these cases may uphold the original decision of the Adjudication Officer, or vary it, or overturn it.

 Parties are advised that determinations of the Labour Court are published on this website.